nirrjhorr/nirrjhorr/README.md

 🔐 Lately, I’ve been diving into **cybersecurity tools and practices** to expand my perspective and sharpen my QA skills.

-🎯 **Goal**: To become a modern QA expert and pursue my **Master’s in 2026**, focusing on QA-driven development and secure software testing.
+🎯 **Goal**: To become a modern QA expert and focusing on QA-driven development and secure software testing.

 ---